If the swim is holding you back, read on to make sure one of these misconceptions isn’t keeping you in the slow lane.

 Ask a group of triathletes what they dread most about racing and they will often cry out, “the swim!”
 Many triathletes come from a running or cycling background and find the swim to be their weakest link—the discipline that holds them back from achieving their potential.
 Unfortunately, their frustration with swimming is often reinforced by an incorrect approach to training and a lack of understanding about this very technical and demanding sport.

 A strong swimming foundation will, ideally, provide an edge over the competition, put less pressure on the joints and leave triathletes with more energy for the bike and run.
 But just getting in the pool and swimming won’t unlock all of these benefits.
+Consider an inground pool this year: we offer premium quality, realistic price!
 Below are six misconceptions that many triathletes have about swimming, along with some clarifications that will help you make the most of the sport and improve your overall triathlon performance.

 1) Technique is for the weak; fitness is the key to success in swim training

 Many triathletes are convinced that muscling through a workout is the shortest route to a faster swim, and that focusing on technique is a waste of time.
 Yet in the swim portion of a triathlon, fitness alone will not win the game.
 Rather, it is a combination of efficiency and speed that will help you not only go faster, but preserve energy for the run and swim.

 Why?
 Water is about 800 times denser than air.
 Swimming puts you in the thick of tremendous water resistance, and learning how to reduce that resistance (by working on streamlining, body balance and symmetry in the water, for example) plays a major role in improvement.
 This is why you need a balanced training plan incorporating drills and technique work with speed work and interval-based sets.